dovecot/documentation/docs/core/config/service.md

 Config process reads and parses the `dovecot.conf` file, and exports the parsed data in simpler format to config clients.

-* **user=root**, because the process needs to be able to reopen the config files during a config reload, and often some parts of the config having secrets are readable only by root.
+* [[setting_text,service_user,user=root]], because the process needs to be able to reopen the config files during a config reload, and often some parts of the config having secrets are readable only by root.

 * Only root should be able to connect to its UNIX listener, unless there